Conor Collins

 Conor Collins is a visual artist based in Manchester.

 Early life and education

 Conor Collins is an alumnus of the Royal Northern College of Music and the National Youth Theatre of Great Britain.

 Materials and techniques

 One of Collins' most distinctive techniques is his use of non-traditional materials.
-He often incorptorates objects and substances that carry significant symbolic weight, such as diamond dust, blood, and hate speech found on social media.
+He often incorporates objects and substances that carry significant symbolic weight, such as diamond dust, blood, and hate speech found on social media.

 Notable works

 Tom Daley (2014)

 In 2014, Collins gained international attention with his portrait of British Olympic diver Tom Daley created using homophobic tweets directed at Daley as he came out as gay.
 It was later revealed that although Collins had not met Tom Daley, the day after he published his portrait, his parents in fact did.
 In the same interview he signalled that he 'refused to give the painting to anyone for years' suggesting that he has now parted with the portrait.